nazar-pc/ronion/spec.md

 If packets were forwarded through the whole path and the last node (either initiator or responder) still can't decrypt the packet, the packet is silently dropped.
 If packet is decrypted successfully, but command is unknown, the packet is silently dropped.
 Undecryptable or packets with non-existing command (just to stop data from moving to the next node) can be used to generate fake activity.

+### Security and anonymity considerations for an application developer
+Here is the list of things an application developer SHOULD consider in order to have secure and anonymous communication:
+* application MUST always use authenticated encryption
+* padding MUST always use random bytes and MUST NOT re-use the same random bytes again
+* initiator MUST use separate temporary keys for each node and each `[path_ID]` it communicates with and MUST never re-use the same keys for different nodes or different `[path_ID]` again
+* application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[path_ID]` in different order than they have come to the node in order to confuse an observer